qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/cartography.rst

 .. _qgisatlaslayouttoimage:

-Export Atlas Layout to image
+Export atlas layout as image
 ----------------------------
-Exports the atlas of a print layout as an image files (e.g. PNG or JPEG images)
+Exports the atlas of a print layout as image files (e.g. PNG or JPEG images).

+If a coverage layer is set, the selected layout's atlas settings exposed in this algorithm will be overwritten.
+In this case, an empty filter or sort by expression will turn those settings off.

 Parameters
 ..........